Hellevoetsluis Dry Dock: Ships using the dry dock

 The sailing frigate Euridice of 36 guns commanded by Captain Buyskens, was the first ship to be docked in the dry dock on 13 September 1806.
 The docking was delayed for a day by trouble with the steam engine, but by early morning on 16 September she was out again.

 According to De Jonge, the second ship to use the dry dock was Koninklijke Hollander of 90 guns.
 The third ship to use the dry dock was the ship of the line Chatham of 90 guns.
 This proved that the dock could also handle the largest ships of the time.
 The Dutch Navy was enthusiastic about the dry dock at Hellevoetsluis.
-It was claimed that by not having to careen this three ships, 25,000-30,000 guilders had been saved, not counting the damage that careening would have done to these ships.
+It was claimed that by not having to careen these three ships, 25,000-30,000 guilders had been saved, not counting the damage that careening would have done to these ships.

 On 4 October 1811 Napoleon brought a surprise visit to the dock.
 Later in 1811 Jan Blanken got the assignment to build a large naval base near Nieuwediep, Den Helder, later called Willemsoord It would include another dry dock.
 This dry dock that was later called Willemsoord Dry Dock I was constructed between 1812 and 1822.
 However, it would suffer much more trouble than the Hellevoetsluis dry dock.